 Some HA fillers are well suited for providing maximal volume enhancement.
 Examples include JUVÉDERM® Ultra Plus, JUVÉDERM VOLUMA™, and Perlane.
-Dr. Tong uses these fillers most commonly for lip augmentation, cheek augmentation, and correction of nasolabial folds and marionette lines.
+Board-certified plastic surgeon Lawrence Tong, MD uses these fillers most commonly for lip augmentation, cheek augmentation, and correction of nasolabial folds and marionette lines.

 HA Fillers Designed for Fine Lines or Delicate Areas:

 Restylane® Fine Line and Juverderm Volbella are the HA fillers preferred for camouflaging the bags under the eye, and smoker’s lines around the lips.

 Calcium Hydroxylapatite Fillers

 Calcium hydroxylapatite (CaHA) is a mineral substance found in teeth and bones.
 When used in tissue fillers, it is synthesized as smooth microspheres, and is suspended in a gel carrier.
 As the gel dissolves, the CaHA remains, and induces collagen production which is thought to be the mechanism of its volume enhancement.
 The CaHa eventually is eventually broken down by the body.
 It is thus a filler and stimulatory agent.
 RADIESSE® is the only available CaHA based filler on the market.

 Platelet rich Fibrin Matrix fillers are soft tissue fillers that use a patient’s own blood as the principle active ingredient.
 It’s mechanism of action is thought to be due to the release of the abundant growth factors found within platelet cells.
 Selphyl is the only commercially available soft tissue filler that utilizes this technology.